Remove Your Shoes At The Door

 Give them something to wear on their feet.

-Guests will feel more comfortable if they have something to put on their feet.
-Have a basket of clean, freshly washed slippers and slipper socks in different sizes sitting by the door.
-Place an empty basket nearby for used slippers, and this will make it obvious that you launder the slippers each time they are worn.
+If you’re asking people to remove their shoes, they will feel more comfortable if they have something to put on their feet.
+Have a basket of clean disposable slippers, disposable slipper socks or washable mop socks sitting by the door.
+Place an empty basket nearby for used slippers.